intro_stats

 Course description

-This is the course syllabus for Introduction to Statistics, Fall 2023.
+This is the course syllabus for Introduction to Statistics, Fall 2024.
 It is a graduate-level introduction to conducting quantitative social science research, and is the first part of a two-semester sequence.
-By the end of this course, you will be familiar with how to manipulate, visualize, and model quantitative data.
-You will also be familiar with the basic mathematical foundations of probability and statistics.

 Course goals